-Disruption at the highest "trophic" level of the food chain, where major predators reside, has profound effects on other trophic levels and can fundamentally change ecosystems.
-Trophic cascades occur when apex predators no longer limit the density or behavior of their prey and thereby enhance survival of the next lower trophic level.
-The removal of apex predators can cause the "release" of mid-sized or "mesopredators" like foxes, raccoons, and skunks that are not at the top of the food chain in the presence of large carnivores like wolves.
-Increased abundance of mesopredators in turn can negatively affect populations and diversity of other species, including ground-nesting birds, rodents, lagomorphs, and others.
-In some cases, declines in these species result in reduced prey for other predators and contribute to their decline and extirpation.
-Trophic cascades thus harm California's natural resources by changing the behavior patterns of wild animals, reducing plant and animal recruitment, spoiling key habitat for wildlife, reducing biodiversity, and increasing the number of "pest" animals present on the landscape.
+Disruption at the highest "trophic" level of the food chain, where major predators reside, has profound effects on other trophic levels.
+This process, called a trophic cascade, can fundamentally change ecosystems.
+This trophic cascade harms California's natural resources by changing the behavior patterns of wild animals, reducing plant and animal recruitment, spoiling key habitat for wildlife, reducing biodiversity, and increasing the number of "pest" animals present on the landscape.

 Studies of trophic cascades show that it is a deeply complex process.
-Studies in Yellowstone National Park assessing the effects of past lethal predator control efforts have shown that killing a large number of predators can cause ungulates (i.e. hooved herbivores) to over-browse shrubs and saplings.
+For example, studies in Yellowstone National Park assessing the effects of past lethal predator control efforts have shown that killing a large number of predators can cause ungulates (i.e. hooved herbivores) to over-browse shrubs and saplings.
 Over-browsing, in turn, reduces the recruitment (i.e. the number of juvenile members of a species that survive to join the adult populations) of trees and understory plants, reducing habitat for smaller mammals, birds, and insects.
 Even the localized reduction in predator populations can change some sensitive habitat permanently and harm wildlife.
 For example, an increase in ungulates can change river morphology and harm fish.
 Destruction of plant matter by grazers, which is essential for maintaining the integrity of river and stream banks, leads to broadened river channels and decreased channel depth.
 These effects, in combination with the reduction in shade provided by shore plants, lead to increased water temperatures, which negatively impact fish health.